react-states/reducer-hooks-js/README.md

 Note for ongoing development

-For more enhancement feature, please create an issue.
+For more feature enhancement, please create an issue.